dbystrova26/MyFirstRepo/README.md

 # This is my first Project
-I will also edit my project here
+I will create a merge conflict

 ## This is a subheading
 Another explanation